Your employees are stressed.

 About the Author

 Kathryn Aragon is an award-winning content strategist, copywriter, and author.
-As Wagepoint's Content Manager, she's dedicated to sharing helpful strategies that simplify payroll and business management.
-In her spare time, you'll find her exploring her random and ever-changing interests, from bird-watching to weed-pulling to gourmet cooking and more.Follow on Twitter More Content by Kathryn Aragon
+When she's not writing or creating a powerhouse content plan, you'll find her exploring her random and ever-changing interests, from bird-watching to weed-pulling to gourmet cooking.Follow on Twitter More Content by Kathryn Aragon